Dolly1510/ANS/wiCreateNewvLAN.md

   ## 3.2 Project in Content&Policies

-     - In service broker click on the content&policies and then select content sources
+     - In service broker click on the content&policies and then select content sources.

 ![Figure 8](Pic8.png)